Explosion in eastern Iraq cuts power line from Iran

 Mudaris added that the line had previously been targeted about a dozen times.

-Iraqi Prime Minister Haider al-Abadi, a Shi‘ite Muslim who took office nearly a year ago, is under pressure to improve security and economic conditions while navigating a polarized political landscape.
+Iraqi Prime Minister Haider al-Abadi, a Shi‘ite Muslim who took office nearly a year ago, is under pressure to improve security and economic conditions while navigating a polarised political landscape.

 Iraq’s electricity grid has been worn down by years of war and under-investment.
 It will probably supply only 11,000 megawatts of Iraq’s 21,000-megawatt peak demand this summer, the electricity minister said last month.